 The unlawful possession, sale, manufacture or distribution of any controlled substance is illegal under both state and federal laws.
-Such laws are strictly enforced by the Director of Campus Safety & Security.
+Such laws are strictly enforced by the Campus Safety Manager.
 Violators are subject to disciplinary action under the Student Code of Conduct, criminal prosecution, fine and imprisonment.
 It is unlawful to sell, furnish or provide alcohol to a person under the age of 21.
 The possession of alcohol by anyone under 21 years of age in a public place or a place open to the public is illegal.